Vegetable Guide

 Shallot | Raw, Caramelized Using Water |

 How to Cook: You should not use oil or any fat to caramelise alliums.
-Just cook in a pan until turns brown.
+Just cook in a pan until it turns brown.
 Sprinkle water occasionally to prevent burning.

 Stem Vegetables